Bruce McCandless II: Personal life

-McCandless was married to Bernice Doyle McCandless (1937–2014) for 53 years, and the couple had two children: Bruce III (born August 15, 1961) and Tracy (born July 13, 1963).
+McCandless was married to Bernice Doyle McCandless (1937–2014) for 53 years, and the couple had two children.
 His recreational interests included electronics, photography, scuba diving, and flying.
 He also enjoyed cross-country skiing.

 In an August 2005 Smithsonian magazine article about the MMU photo, McCandless is quoted as saying that the subject's anonymity is its best feature.
 "I have the sun visor down, so you can't see my face, and that means it could be anybody in there.
 It's sort of a representation not of Bruce McCandless, but mankind."

-On September 30, 2010, McCandless launched a lawsuit against British singer Dido for unauthorized use of a photo of his 1984 space flight for the album art of her 2008 album Safe Trip Home, which showed McCandless “free flying” about 320 feet away from the Space Shuttle Challenger.
+On September 30, 2010, McCandless launched a lawsuit against British singer Dido for unauthorized use of a photo of his 1984 space flight for the album art of her 2008 album Safe Trip Home, which showed McCandless "free flying" about 320 feet away from the Space Shuttle Challenger.
 The lawsuit, which also named Sony Corp.'s Sony Music Entertainment and Getty Images as defendants, did not allege copyright infringement but infringement of his persona.
 The action was settled amicably on January 14, 2011.

 McCandless wrote the foreword to the book Live TV from Orbit by Dwight Steven-Boniecki.

 McCandless died on December 21, 2017, at age 80.
 He was survived by his second wife, Ellen Shields McCandless, two children and two grandchildren.

 McCandless was buried at the United States Naval Academy Cemetery at Annapolis on January 16, 2018.

-McCandless' son, author Bruce McCandless III, wrote about the journey leading to the first untethered space walk in the 2021 book Wonders All Around: The Incredible True Story of Astronaut Bruce McCandless II and the First Untethered Flight in Space.
+McCandless' son, author Bruce McCandless III, wrote about the journey leading to the first untethered spacewalk in the 2021 book Wonders All Around: The Incredible True Story of Astronaut Bruce McCandless II and the First Untethered Flight in Space.

 Legacy

 John McCain, who graduated from the United States Naval Academy with McCandless in the Class of 1958, stated after McCandless' death:

-The iconic photo of Bruce soaring effortlessly in space has inspired generations of Americans to believe that there is no limit to the human potential.
+Lockheed Martin later developed the McCandless Lunar Lander and named it after him.
+This honored him as an esteemed employee of the company, and also the fact that the MMU spacewalk was facilitated by the jetpack developed by Lockheed Martin.